chmodsss/network-file-classifier/README.md

 4. Classification results are written to the `OUTPUT_DIR` as well as printed to the console

 ---

+## NOTE:
+* Before running the application, make sure the `mock_flag` is set to `False` in `main.py` or `app.py` or `streamlitapp.py`, whichever one you wishes to run.
+Setting it to False ensures that the application runs LLM calls to classify the pdfs.
+For testing purposes and not to waste any api credits, set the flag to True
+* If needed, change the name of the OpenAI chat model in `main.py` or `app.py` or `streamlitapp.py` before running the application.

+---

 ## File Structure

 - `main.py` — Entry point: orchestrates batch processing of PDFs and prints results
+- `streamlitapp.py` - Runs the application in a web UI
+- `app.py` - Publishes the application via API endpoints
 - `pdf_reader.py` — Loads and extracts text from PDFs using LangChain
 - `classifier.py` — Contains the OpenAI Chat LLM call with structured prompt and output parsing via Pydantic
 - `config.py` — Stores prompt templates and configuration constants
+- `writer.py` - Handles saving classification results to a timestamped JSON file.
 - `pdf_files/` — Folder where your PDF files reside
 - `output/` - Folder where the output files are stored
+- `.temp_uploads/` - Folder will be managed by streamlit and FastAPI to store uploaded files
 ---